jacobmoller8/KEX-Prototype/README.md

 ## Database

 We are using Firebase realtime database to store all inventory and user data.
-We are also using Firebase to host our website and we have some cloudfunctions that logs all the inventory changes.
+We are also using Firebase to host our website and we have some cloudfunctions that logs all the inventory changes to the database.

 ## File Structure